 Students enter via an approved articulation arrangement route having gained 90 credits from the approved Accreditation of Prior Experiential and Certificated Learning (APECL) from the successful completion of a FGDP post-registration or other appropriate programmes.

 To achieve the MSc in Advanced Specialist Healthcare (Advanced Dental Clinical Practice), in addition to demonstrating successful completion of the FGDP post-registration programme or other appropriate qualifications, students must successfully undertake two core modules totalling 90 Master's-level credits.

 Students, who successfully complete the whole articulated pathway, are eligible for the award of the MSc in Advanced Specialist Healthcare (Advanced Clinical Dental Practice).

 There is no interim exit award associated with this route.
 Students who only successfully complete one module will be awarded the appropriate credit and be provided with a University transcript.

-The programme is designed to be studied on a part-time basis over two academic years (on average three to six weekends a year at Medway campus).
+The programme is designed to be studied on a part-time basis over two academic years (on average four weekends a year at Medway campus).